Waterbird Lagoon bird hide

 Gwydir Wetlands State Conservation Area

-Waterbird Lagoon bird hide in Gwydir State Conservation Area is a must for birdwatchers.
-Located near Moree and Narrabri, see rare birdlife flock to Waterbird lagoon when it fills with water.
+Waterbird Lagoon bird hide in Gwydir Wetlands State Conservation Area is a must for birdwatchers.
+Located near Moree and Narrabri, see rare birdlife flock to Waterbird Lagoon when it fills with water.

 - No wheelchair access